hashicorp/terraform-provider-aws/website/docs/d/bedrock_custom_model.html.markdown

 * `validation_metrics` - The validation metrics from the job creation.
 * `job_tags` - Key-value mapping of tags for the fine-tuning job.
 * `tags` - Key-value mapping of resource tags.
-* `tags_all` - Map of tags assigned to the resource, including those inherited from the provider.